-The Balance Sheet shows the value as at the balance sheet date of the assets and liabilities recognised by the CCNY.
-The net assets of CCNY (assets less liabilities) are matched by the reserves held by CCNY.
+The Balance Sheet shows the value as at the balance sheet date of the assets and liabilities recognised by CCNY.
+The net assets (assets less liabilities) are matched by the reserves.
 Reserves are reported in two categories.
-The first category of reserves are usable reserves, i.e. those reserves that CCNY may use to provide services, subject to the need to maintain a prudent level of reserves (for example the General Reserve and the Insurance Reserve) and any statutory limitations on their use (for example the Capital Receipts Reserve may only be used to fund capital expenditure or repay debt).
+The first category of reserves are usable reserves, i.e. those reserves that may be used to provide services.
+CCNY does not hold any usable reserves.
 The second category of reserves is those that CCNY is not able to use to provide services.
-This category of reserves includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line "Adjustments between accounting basis and funding basis" (for example the Capital Adjustment Account).
+This category of reserves includes reserves that hold timing differences shown in the Movement in Reserves Statement line "Adjustments between accounting basis and funding basis".